 Pay tribute to the impeccably stylish namesake Volkert Jansz with minimalist, modern attire.
 Crisp blouses and skinny pants are perfect.

 Open for breakfast, lunch and dinner, Jansz serves contemporary bistro fare in a bright space overlooking the canal.
 Named for a 17-century craftsman respected for his taste and style, the restaurant specialises in seasonal, modern takes on classic dishes, which could include morano-spiced salmon with couscous or roasted lamb with lentils, all prepared in the exhibition-style open kitchen.
 The Dutch cheese platter is nearly mandatory to round out the meal.
-With a wall of windows and a menu of light dishes, casual breakfast plates and crisp wines, the more casual restaurant, Pause, is an excellent place to recharge between bike rides or take tea on the terrace.
+With a wall of windows and a menu of light dishes, casual breakfast plates and crisp wines, the more casual restaurant, Pulitzer's Garden, is an excellent place to recharge between bike rides or take tea on the terrace.

 The warm, clubby Pulitzer’s Bar channels vintage glamour with leather seats, mood lighting and dark corners for cosying up.
 The menu includes classic cobblers and tonics using jenever, or Dutch Gin, as well as signatures like the Pulitzer Old Fashioned, made with pineapple syrup.